-Carbon monoxide attaches to red blood cells, stealing oxygen from your body it requires to live.
-It combines with these cells more than 200 times more effortlessly than oxygen, creating a condition known as carboxyhemoglobin saturation.
+Carbon monoxide attaches to red blood cells, stealing oxygen from your body it has to have to live.
+It combines with these cells more than 200 times more smoothly than oxygen, creating a condition known as carboxyhemoglobin saturation.

 Carbon monoxide, instead of oxygen, then gets carried to the critical organs through the bloodstream.
-In short, carbon monoxide robs your body of oxygen.
+To put it simply, carbon monoxide deprives your body of oxygen.
 Organs have to have oxygen; without it, they begin to suffocate.

-Your body takes a long time to get rid of carbon monoxide; however, it can be drawn in much more rapidly.
+Your body takes a long time to eradicate carbon monoxide; however, it can be drawn in much more quickly.